There are many things that are scary for parents, especially for new parents, particularly when it comes to their little one’s body.

 When your child gets a bit sick, they’ll have a bit of mucus build up in their throats, much like anyone else.

-When you lay them down, this mucus can sometimes reach the baby’s stomach.
+When you lay the baby down, this mucus can sometimes reach the baby’s stomach.

 This usually stays inside the digestive system, but seeing as theirs isn’t as well-developed as ours, the mucus often ends up upsetting their little tummies.